 Essays & Reflections

-Some books entertain us for a few evenings.
+Some books entertain us for a few evenings, and others remain quietly present for years.

-They look at books, atmosphere, reflection, and the strange ways ideas continue working inside the mind.
+The essays collected here explore those encountersΒ and the strange ways ideas continue working inside the mind.

 Silence used to appear naturally throughout the day.
 Today it has almost vanished, replaced by a constant stream of noise carried in our pockets.
 What happens to the mind when quiet disappears?